 A range of government grant programs are available to assist companies with funding energy efficiency projects.
 Eligibility requirements can differ significantly across programs and jurisdictions, so reviewing funding guidelines is an important first step.

-Funding sources are not limited to grant programs.
-They also include co-financing packages, loans, tax incentives and other innovative financing solutions.
+Funding sources also include co-financing packages, loans, tax incentives and other innovative financing solutions.
 Many are designed to support transition to a low carbon economy or to help overcome barriers to energy efficiency uptake.

 Funding options available